tylerbutler/engineer/engineer/docs_source/posts.rst

     and time that the site is next built.

     .. note::

-       Unless you specifically provide a timezone offset in your ``timestamp`` value, the time will be assumed to be
+       Unless you specifically provide a timezone offset in your ``timestamp`` value, the time will be assumed to be in the same time zone as your :attr:`~engineer.conf.EngineerConfiguration.POST_TIMEZONE` setting.

+    .. seealso:: :ref:`timezones`

 .. _post status: